Dollabilliam/monte-carlo-dotnet/README.md

 .NET 6 and C# 10

 ## How To Run
-Clone this repo, open it in your IDE of choice, and then click "Run".
+Clone this repo, open it in your IDE of choice, and then click "Run"

 A Swagger page should then open in your browser running on the port defined in `launchSettings.json` and allow you to interact with these endpoints:
 * `POST` `/simulation/start-simulation`